alicamoglu/replitOnlineIDE-Tasks/README.md

-### Use `String methods` to find the first and last character of the given `word`.
+### Use `String methods` to print the given `word` without the first character and another output of the `word` without the last character.
 The value of the `word` will be input from a Scanner, but you only need to interact with the String variable.
 Output in the following format:

-> first letter: $first character of the word
+> without first letter: $word without the first character

-> last letter: $last character of the word
+> without last letter: $word without the last character

 Main topics: String manipulation, Scanner, methods, primitive datatypes, concatenation